VerenaK90/Clonal_hematopoiesis/README.md

 - `min.prior.size`, the lower limit of clone sizes scanned by the parameter estimation.
 Parameter setzs associated with clones < min.clone.size will be evaluated with the neutral model.
 We used `min.prior.size=0.01` for 90x/120x WGS and `min.prior.size=0.001` for 270x WGS, according to the respective detection limits.
 - `use.sensitivity` should sequencing sensitivity information be included in addition to binomial sampling?
 Defaults to F; if T, a matrix `false.negative.per.vaf` with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
 We used `use.sensitivity=F`.

-The script Run_model_WGS.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py).
-Hence, please also modify the paths in this file.
+The script Run_model_heme_WGS.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py).
+Hence, please also adjust the paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
 Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of `min.prior.size` and a maximal size of 1.
 Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_WGS_data.R](Analysis_and_figures/Plot_fits_WGS.R)).

-To re-run the analysis for a model modification without size compensation for the selected clone (i.e., the overall stem cell pool expands according to the expansion of the selected clone) refer to the folder [Parameter_estimation](Parameter_estimation) and modify [Run_model_WGS_data_nsc.R](Simulated_data/Run_model_WGS_data_nsc.R) instead of [Run_model_WGS_data.R](Simulated_data/Run_model_WGS_data.R) and perform the model fits in analogy.
+To re-run the analysis for a model modification without size compensation for the selected clone (i.e., the overall stem cell pool expands according to the expansion of the selected clone) refer to the folder [Parameter_estimation](Parameter_estimation) and modify [Run_model_heme_WGS_data_nsc.R](Simulated_data/Run_model_heme_WGS_data_nsc.R) instead of [Run_model_heme_WGS_data.R](Simulated_data/Run_model_heme_WGS_data.R) and perform the model fits in analogy.

 #### Two-clone model

 In a second step, we used SCIFER in conjunction with pyABC to estimate parameters for a two-clone model.
 Here, we only used 270x WGS data from sorted CD34+ cells for parameter estimation.
 For each sample, two model fits were performed, assuming that the two clones originated via `branched` evolution vs `linear`evolution.
-To re-run the analysis refer to the folder [Parameter_estimation](Parameter_estimation) and modify [Run_model_WGS_data_2_branched_clones.R](Simulated_data/Run_model_WGS_data_2_branched_clones.R) and [Run_model_WGS_data_2_linear_clones.R](Simulated_data/Run_model_WGS_data_2_linear_clones.R) according to the sample specification, with emphasis on the following information
+To re-run the analysis refer to the folder [Parameter_estimation](Parameter_estimation) and modify [Run_model_heme_WGS_data_2_branched_clones.R](Simulated_data/Run_model_heme_WGS_data_2_branched_clones.R) and [Run_model_heme_WGS_data_2_linear_clones.R](Simulated_data/Run_model_heme_WGS_data_2_linear_clones.R) according to the sample specification, with emphasis on the following information

 - `patient.id`, the ID/name of the analyzed subject
 - `age`, the age (in days)